crystal-lang/crystal-book/docs/guides/concurrency.md

 After receive
 ```

 First, the program spawns a fiber but doesn't execute it yet.
 When we invoke `channel.receive`, the main fiber blocks and execution continues with the spawned fiber.
-Then `channel.send(nil)` is invoked, Note that this `send` does not occupy space in the channel, This is because there is a `receive` invoked prior to the first `send`, so this `send` not got blocked.
-Fiber only switch out when blocked or executing to completion, so, will continue the codes after `send`, switch back to main fiber when finish `puts "After send"`.
+Then `channel.send(nil)` is invoked.
+Note that this `send` does not occupy space in the channel because there is a `receive` invoked prior to the first `send`, `send` is not blocked.
+Fibers only switch out when blocked or executing to completion.
+So the spawned fiber will continue after `send`, and execution will switch back to main fiber once `puts "After send"` is executed.

 Main fiber then resume at `channel.receive`, which was waiting for a value.
 Then the main fiber continues executing and finishes.